 In the early stages, you can wear soft shoes and stretch your toes into a normal position.
 Toe exercises, such as using your toes to pick up marbles, may also help.
-In the later stages when your toes are fixed, you can use a special pad or shoes to accommodate your toes.
+If your toes are fixed, try using a special pad or shoes to accommodate them.

-While joints are the most obvious sign of RA, this disease can also cause inflammation in other parts of the body, too.
+While the most obvious signs of RA are found in the joints, it can cause inflammation in other parts of the body, too.

 RA inflammation can also affect: